Dīgha Nikāya

 his ability to speak about it,

-his detached understanding of it,
+his detached understanding of it, and

-and his thorough penetration of it in theory
+his thorough penetration of it

 that gives him protection.[2]

-Again, additionally friends,
+Again, additionally friends, a beggar

-a beggar is a helpful friend,
+is a helpful friend,

 a helpful companion,